-The calculation of eigenvalues with modules DEV (page 59) and DEVX (page 60) is complemented by another method.
-This method can also be used for the calculation of coupled fluid-structure modes.
+The calculation of eigenvalues with modules DEV (page 71) and DEVX (page 72) is complemented by

 The application of this method is advantageous in those cases where the elapsed run times are mainly determined by I/O like for large models with a high number of modes to be calculated.
 The larger the models and the larger the number of modes, the higher is the benefit in elapsed run time through the application of the MLDR method.